Quantization of intra- and inter-band Berry phases in the shift current: Motivation and results

 Aiming to forgo all supplemental conditions, this work introduces a new class of topological insulators for which wave-function topology is a sufficient condition for a nontrivial shift.
-The introduced class contrasts from previous case studies in being \emph{intrinsically polar}, meaning that the topological distinction between trivial and nontrivial insulators only exists in noncentric crystal classes\cite{ashcroft_mermin} that are polar/pyroelectric.
-The sufficient condition reads as follows:\\
+The introduced class contrasts from previous case studies in being \emph{essentially noncentric}, meaning that the topologically nontrivial phase of matter exists \emph{only} in crystal classes without a center of inversion, as illustrated in \fig{fig:intrinsicallynoncentric}(b).
+In other words, the lack of centrosymmetry is essential to meaningfully distinguish between phases that are topologically trivial vs nontrivial. \\